Old Montreal: French colony

 A map of Montreal and its fortifications in 1725.

-After the Société Notre-Dame dissolved on March 9, 1663, the Sulpicians (who arrived in 1657) became the Seigneurs of Montreal, as King Louis XIV of France took personal control over the colony.
+After the Société Notre-Dame dissolved on March 9, 1663, the Sulpicians (who arrived in 1657) became the Seigneurs of Montreal, as King Louis XIV took personal control over the colony.
 The new system gave them the island of Montreal, with the obligation to live there and ensure its development by cultivating the land.
 In 1665, Louis XIV sent 1,200 men from the Régiment de Carignan-Salières.
 The Sulpicians organized seigneuries at the centre of the island.
 François Dollier Casson established the first grid of streets in the colony, following the paths of existing trails.
 These early streets included the Rue Notre-Dame, the Rue Saint-Paul and Rue Saint-Jacques.
 Buildings of the era include the Hôtel-Dieu de Montréal, the Saint-Sulpice Old Seminary and Notre Dame Church (replaced later by the Notre-Dame Basilica).

 In the early 18th century, the name "Montreal" (which originally referred to the mountain Mont-Royal) gradually replaced that of Ville-Marie.
 The arrival in 1657 of Marguerite Bourgeoys (who founded the Congregation Notre-Dame) and the arrival of the Jesuits and Recollets in 1692, helped to ensure the Catholic character of the settlement.
 The original fortifications of Montreal, erected in 1717 by Gaspard Chaussegros de Léry, formed the boundaries of Montreal at the time.
 De Léry had the fortifications constructed to secure the settlement from a British invasion and to allow future expansion inside the walls.
 Though the walls may have provided security from invasion, they created a different problem: a large concentration of wooden houses (with fireplaces) led to many devastating fires.
 In 1721, Montreal received a royal order from France to ban wood construction; buildings were to be constructed using stone, but the ban was never fully respected.